David Berger (general): Modernization

 One day after taking office, on July 12, 2019, Berger issued the Commandant's Planning Guidance, setting out his vision for the Marine Corps.
 He concluded in the document that the Corps needed major changes to align it with the 2018 National Defense Strategy, which prioritizes the strategic competition between the United States and China.
 His restructuring plan, Force Design 2030, was announced in March 2020.
 It has been described as the biggest transformation of the Marine Corps in decades, changing the service's focus on the threat of China and preparing Marines to operate within the range of Chinese weapons systems in the Western Pacific, such as in the first island chain and the South China Sea.
 To accomplish this, Berger stated that the Marine Corps must become a lighter expeditionary force.

 The core of Force Design 2030 is establishing smaller units of Marines known as littoral regiments that will be equipped with drones and missile systems and can move quickly between islands in the Pacific, to counter the threat from Chinese missiles and the People's Liberation Army Navy.
 Teams from the Marine littoral regiments could be moved from island to island using amphibious ships, staying at each location for a short time, and would help the United States Navy target the enemy fleet.
 As part of this, Force Design refocuses the Marine Corps on high-end combat, shifting away from legacy platforms like tanks and cannon artillery in favor of long-range missiles and drones.
 All 452 tanks of the Marine Corps are to be transferred to the Army by 2023, and the majority of traditional cannon artillery will be replaced by rocket artillery, such as the High Mobility Artillery Rocket System (HIMARS).
 The first of the littoral regiments created by Force Design, the 3rd Marine Littoral Regiment, was activated in March 2022.

-Force Design 2030 has caused some controversy and debate within the Marine Corps.
+Force Design 2030 has caused controversy and debate within the Marine Corps.
 Politico reported that there are thirty retired Marine generals who oppose the changes brought by Force Design, including every living former Commandant, and some of them formed a dedicated group to lobby against it.
 Berger had a meeting with members of this group on March 3, 2022, though the retired generals left the meeting unsatisfied.
 Berger has defended the plan from the critics, pointing out that in "every single exercise, every war game ... the outcome in the future was not going to be good if we didn't make some kind of changes."
 According to Admiral Scott Swift, who commanded the Pacific Fleet when Berger was the head of Marine Forces in the Pacific, the plan is based on a combination of Berger's experiences and a series of wargames.
 Swift said that Berger "understood the challenges he was taking on and how he would be criticized, but he had done enough study."
 Berger also said that he has listened to suggestions from the critics and used them to make changes to the plan.